JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.3/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/174592312-e71823d8-dbf8-4fb4-b04f-fd4bc881c718.png)

 ## Advantages
-- Independent modules can be tested seperately
+- Independent modules can be tested seperately - easier to find errors and debug
 - Makes it easier to identify a solution to the problem
 - Existing modules or libraries can be used to reduce complexity
 - Saves time and money as modules can be repeated
+- Increases maintainability - new modules can be added easily
-- Increases maintainability and readability
+- Increases readability - easier to follow
 - Modules can be shared between team members

 ## Disadvantages